Part B: Carbon – It's Elemental!

 Stop and Think3.
 In Lab 1B, you have learned about carbon, biomolecules and the key carbon cycle processes that transform one carbon compound into another.
 Choose two processes and explain how they can change (transform) one carbon-compound into another.

-2. Plants make million of different kinds of biomolecules many of which are used as food or as medicine.
+2. Plants make millions of different kinds of biomolecules many of which are used as food or as medicine.
 Examples include: caffeine, cocoa(chocolate), aspirin, quinine, rubber, Taxol.
 Research one plant biomolecule that interests you.
 Find a J-mol image for the molecule and then give background information about the biomolecule and its use.
+You can use one of the molecule apps for I-Pad below to help you find j-mol images.
+You can take screenshots and then load onto them onto your computer as a picture.

 - Microbe Diet Key to Carbon Dioxide Release